bertofurth/Seagate-Central-Samba/README.md

 Central having sufficient swap space to cater for any temporary excessive memory usage.

-### No support for extremely old clients that depend on SMBv1.0
+### No support for very old clients that depend on SMBv1.0
 Very old client operating systems, such as Windows XP, Windows 95 or Windows 2000 either only support SMBv1.0 or do not properly support SMBv2.1.
-If the new samba server is installed on the Seagate Central then these types of very old clients will not be able to connect to the Seagate Central.
+If the new samba server is installed on the Seagate Central then these types of very old clients may not be able to connect to the Seagate Central using the SMB protocol.
+(They'll still be able to use FTP/SCP etc)

+This may also apply to very old network connected systems such as televisions or DVD players that make use of the Seagate Central to access media files, although most of these kinds of devices use the DLNA media sharing protocol which is unaffected by this upgrade.

-SMBv2.1 support was introduced with Windows 7 in 2007 so any clients from after that era should be fine.
+SMBv2.1 client support was introduced for Windows 7 in 2007 and for Linux v3.7 in 2012 so most clients from after these dates should be fine.

 ## Motivation for this project
 My work supplied laptop currently runs Windows 10.
 After one particular IT